Natural resources

 Using database constraints to ensure data quality

 The BGS developers wanted to enforce the same constraints on the data at the point of collection.
 They did this at two levels - firstly in the QGIS forms, which understand foreign key relationships and can set constraints, and secondly, in the underlying GeoPackage.
-A GeoPackage is a SQLite database and can be configured with the same database constraints as in relational database management systems such as PostgreSQL or Oracle, guaranteeing that the data will be compatible.
+A GeoPackage is a SQLite database and can be configured with the same database constraints found in relational database management systems such as PostgreSQL or Oracle, guaranteeing that the data will be compatible.
 Use of SQLite-level constraints in a GeoPackage makes it impossible to record invalid data, but it is not a typical workflow.
 BGS and Lutra Consulting have been working together to update the Mergin Maps ecosystem so that database constraints will work smoothly.

 Seamless integration from tablet to mobile to desktop